New South Wales Act 1823

-The New South Wales Act 1823, or New South Wales Jurisdiction Bill, was an Act of the Parliament of the United Kingdom, which established the New South Wales Legislative Council and the Supreme Court of New South Wales, in addition to the Supreme Court of Van Diemen's Land.
+The New South Wales Act 1823 (4 Geo.
+4. c.
+96), or New South Wales Jurisdiction Act 1823, was an Act of the Parliament of the United Kingdom, which established the New South Wales Legislative Council and the Supreme Court of New South Wales, in addition to the Supreme Court of Van Diemen's Land.

 Background

-The Act was passed in response to growing criticism in the Colony of New South Wales of the lack of a proper superior court as well the lack of a proper responsible government.
+The act was passed in response to growing criticism in the Colony of New South Wales of the lack of a proper superior court as well the lack of a proper responsible government.
 At the time, the Governor of New South Wales had virtually unlimited powers and could only be overruled by the Colonial Office in the United Kingdom.
 In 1819, Commissioner John Bigge was sent from London to report on the state of the colony.
 Francis Forbes, formerly Chief Justice of Newfoundland, was heavily involved in the drafting of the bill presented to Parliament.

-The Act
+The act

-The Act authorised the creation of a Legislative Council for New South Wales, alongside the Supreme Court of New South Wales which was to be a court of equivalent authority to that of the King's Bench in the United Kingdom.
+The act authorised the creation of the New South Wales Legislative Council, alongside the Supreme Court of New South Wales which was to be a court of equivalent authority to that of the King's Bench in the United Kingdom.
 Moreover, it established the office of Chief Justice of New South Wales, which was an ex officio member of the legislative council who also had to certify any laws as being proper.
 Additionally, it authorised the eventual separation of Van Diemen's Land (now Tasmania) from the colony of New South Wales, and created the Supreme Court of Van Diemen's Land, which is now the Supreme Court of Tasmania, which contained the Chief Justice of Tasmania.

 Trial by civilian jury

 A petition was circulated in 1819 seeking both trial by civilian jury and the establishment of representative government.
-This was one of the matters considered by Commissioner Bigge in his 2nd report, who recommended against trial by a civilian jury.
+This was one of the matters considered by Commissioner Bigge in his second report, who recommended against trial by a civilian jury.
 The House of Commons had narrowly defeated a proposal that civilian juries be introduced for criminal trials, prior to passing the Act which prescribed military juries for criminal trials before the Supreme Court.
 There was a disagreement between the Attorney-General of NSW, Saxe Bannister and the Solicitor-General of NSW, John Stephen as to the meaning of the Act.
 Castles describes the case that followed as a fabricated cause, set in train by D'Arcy Wentworth, who was one of the magistrates who had failed to assemble juries, but had been one of the leaders of the 1819 petition seeking their introduction.
 The matter was argued before the newly created Supreme Court in which Chief Justice Forbes held that civilian juries were required for Court of Quarter Sessions.
 Trial by civilian jury was short-lived however as it was abolished by the Australian Courts Act 1828.